Insurance Recovery & Advisory

 Dedicated Policyholder Practice.
 Pillsbury boasts one of the largest and most respected Insurance Recovery & Advisory practices in the United States exclusively representing policyholders.
 We have deep experience with the coverage and underlying business issues companies face, with in-depth knowledge of key industry sectors, from energy and technology to food and products to construction and finance.
 We understand how insurance issues impact our clients’ business imperatives and enterprise risk management strategies.

 More than a Century of Success.
 Our Insurance practice dates back to 1906 in San Francisco.
-In each of the past three years, we have recovered over a billion dollars for our clients.
+Just within the past five years, we have recovered over $3 billion for our clients.